 The Board has adopted a written diversity policy, which recognizes that diversity is important to ensure that members of the Board and the Corporation's senior management provide the necessary range of perspectives, experience and expertise required to achieve the Corporation's objectives.
-Pursuant to the MSA, SCLP is entitled to nominate three directors for election to the Board at each meeting of shareholders of the Corporation and also supplies the services of persons to serve as the executive officers of the Corporation.
+Pursuant to the Subscription Agreement, WISCO is entitled to nominate one or two individuals for appointment or election to the Board and, pursuant to the MSA, SCLP is entitled to nominate three directors for election to the Board at each meeting of shareholders of the Corporation and also supplies the services of persons to serve as the executive officers of the Corporation.
 As such, the Corporation is not in a position to impact the diversity of candidates for such offices.
 However, the Corporation strives to meet its diversity objectives with respect to the other Board nominees and employees of the Corporation.